Margaret L. Behm

 After beginning her legal career in 1976 at Legal Services of Middle Tennessee, Inc., Behm and Marietta Shipley in 1980 founded Shipley and Behm, the city’s first all-woman law firm.
 “Back then, women just weren’t taken seriously as business owners or lawyers,” Behm says.
 “I wanted to run my own business and demonstrate that women could not only run a law firm, but also be good lawyers.”

-Today, Behm’s practice concentrates on business law, employment, municipal law, land use, estate planning, bankruptcy, and general litigation.
+Today, Behm’s practice concentrates on business law, employment, municipal law, land use, estate planning, bankruptcy, and commercial litigation.
 Behm also serves as general counsel for the Metropolitan Transit Authority.

 For more than seventeen years, Behm served as general counsel for the Metropolitan Development and Housing Authority.
 She taught courses including Legal Writing, Trial Advocacy, Professionalism and Practice, and Clinic at Vanderbilt University Law School for more than thirty years.
 From 1996 to 2002, she served on the board of the Federal Home Loan Bank of Cincinnati, which serves banks and thrifts in Tennessee, Kentucky, and Ohio and chaired the Audit and Budget Committees.
 In 2006, she was one of three finalists for appointment by the Tennessee Supreme Court as state Attorney General.